parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 // ...
 ```

-What this does is tell Metalsmith to use Handlebars templates, look for them in the `layouts` directory and use a template called `article.html` by default.
-We also define a pattern for layout files; this is case, they're files with the *.html* extension.
+This snippt tells Metalsmith to use Handlebars templates, look for them in the `layouts` directory and use a template called `article.html` by default.
+We also define a pattern for layout files; in this case, they're any files with the *.html* extension.

 Let's create our layouts directory and write our default template now: